 Student names and addresses may be released to Western Technical College Foundation for Foundation-related activities.

-If you would like additional information released to specific parties (e.g., information concerning you financial aid, tuition, or educational records released to your parents), a Release of Student Information Form should be submitted to the Welcome Center.
+If you would like additional information released to specific parties (e.g., information concerning your financial aid, tuition, or educational records released to your parents), a Release of Student Information Form should be submitted to the Welcome Center.
 This Release will be valid until it is revoked in writing.
+Two versions of the Release form are available: Fillable Form and PDF Version.
+The fillable form is in the My Links section of MyWestern so you'll need to login using your student ID/password to access this form.

 Limited Directory Information Designation: